sandrolovnicki/logic-puzzles/README.md

-Various logic puzzles explained and solved with prolog.
+Various logic puzzles (just one for now) explained and solved with prolog.

 # Useful links
 swi-prolog: http://www.swi-prolog.org/